 Park University denies no one admission on the basis of race, religion, color, national origin, age, gender, disability, sexual orientation, marital status or veteran's status.
+However, prospective international students with F-1, F-2, B-1 & B-2 visas, who are or will be living in the United States while studying, are ineligible for admission to these programs.
 Admission to these programs requires: